 Many argue that the presidency has been fundamentally changed by the tenure of Donald Trump.
 Is this right?
-To study the presidency is to study human nature and individual personality, constitution and institution, strategy and contingency.
+To study the presidency is to study human nature and individual personality, constitution and institution, rules and norms, strategy and contingency.
 This course will examine the problems and paradoxes that attend the exercise of the most powerful political office in the world’s oldest democracy: Can an executive office be constructed with sufficient energy to govern and also be democratically accountable?
+What are the limits on presidential power?
 How much do we attribute the shaping of politics to the agency of the individual in the office and to what extent are politics the result of structural, cultural, and institutional factors?
 Are the politics of the presidency different in foreign and domestic policy?
-How are national security concerns balanced with domestic priorities such as the protection of civil liberties?
+How are national security concerns balanced with the protection of civil rights and liberties?
 How is the office and purpose of the presidency affected by an economic order predicated on private capital?
-Exploration of these questions will lead us to examine topics such as presidential selection, the bases of presidential power, character and leadership issues, congressional-executive relations, the media, and emergency powers.
+By the character of the occupant?
+Exploration of these and other questions will lead us to examine topics such as presidential selection, the bases of presidential power, character and leadership issues, congressional-executive interactions, social movement and interest group relations, and the media.
 Attention will focus largely on the modern presidency, though older historical examples will also be used to help us gain perspective on these problems.

-three short to medium length papers, small group projects, and class participation
+three 5 to 7 page papers, small group projects, and class participation involving weekly writing

 Political Science majors and Leadership studies concentrators

 This course is cross-listed and the prefixes carry the following divisional credit: